This site contains no information about the edibility or toxicity of mushrooms.

 Albatrellus ovinus, also known as Sheep Polypore, is a creamy to pale grey-brown polypore that looks like an agaric or a hedgehog mushroom from above, but it has minute pores on the underside.
 It stains lemon or greenish-yellow, particularly on the pores.
-The skin of the convex cap often cracks with age.
-It has a sturdy stem and very firm, mild to slightly bitter white flesh.
 The mushroom grows under conifers, mycorrhizal with spruce on moss-covered soil.